The title of your degree will be the same as the title of the course which you applied for through UCAS.

 You will not need to decide about studying abroad or enrol onto a year abroad before you arrive at Warwick.

 Yes.
 The GSD Department will have to nominate you and will base this decision on the strength of your expression of interest and your academic performance in your first year.
-Once you have been nominated, the partner university will send you the relevant application form to fill in, which sometimes includes a statement and a reference letter.
+Once you have been nominated, your selected partner university will send you the relevant application form to fill in, which sometimes includes a statement and a reference letter.
 More information about the process will be provided to you nearer the time.

 The eligibility criteria are set by the partner university.
 We usually recommend students with a 2:1 degree classification to consider taking a study abroad year, and we will also consider your motivation in choosing to study abroad.